 - 35. The RMA aims to express factors in a way which accurately and clearly reflects the evidence.
 It is also mindful that factors that are similar in different conditions should be expressed as consistently as possible, while still having regard to the evidence for that particular condition.
 Parameters considered when assessing consistency include dose, latency between exposure and disease onset, cessation periods where relevant and relativities between the two standards of proof. - 36.
 Only some studies will provide enough detailed information to determine the level of exposure at which risk increases, or the length of time between exposure and onset of disease.
 When quantifying dose, the RMA does not generally take into account individual background levels of exposure, making the assumption that the factor will have the same effect on causation of the condition regardless of background exposure (for example background exposure to sunlight or radiation). - 37.
-The RMA recognises that there can be synergistic effects between some pairs or groups of factors, but generally includes factors singly in its SoPs.
-To formulate a factor taking into account synergy, the interaction would need to be quantified by levels of exposure to one factor in terms of level of exposure to the other factor, and would go well beyond available evidence for most factors.
-The use by the RMA of doses that are the lowest consistent with the evidence means that a SoP factor makes allowances for groups that may be at higher risk due to exposure to some other factor. - Sometimes there is evidence that an exposure may be protective, that is, it reduces the risk of developing or worsening a particular kind of disease.
-In that case, the RMA may include a factor expressed as an "inability" to undertake the protective activity. - 38.
+The RMA recognises that there can be synergistic effects between some pairs or groups of factors, but generally includes factors singly in its SOPs.
+To formulate a factor taking into account synergy, the interaction would need to be quantified by levels of exposure to one factor in terms of level of exposure to the other factor, and would go well beyond the available evidence for most factors.
+The use by the RMA of doses that are the lowest consistent with the evidence means that a SOP factor makes allowances for groups that may be at higher risk due to exposure to some other factor.

+- 38. Females can be at higher risk for some conditions.
+There are SOPs and factors for injuries, diseases or exposures which only or largely apply to women.
+Where the evidence allows, different doses in factors may be specified for females.
+A distinction between doses for males and females is often difficult to quantify due to lack of studies which specifically measure exposures in females.
+However, as noted above, the use by the RMA of doses that are the lowest consistent with the evidence means that a SOP factor makes allowances for groups that may be at higher risk due to intrinsic risk factors, including gender. - 39.
+Sometimes there is evidence that an exposure may be protective, that is, it reduces the risk of developing or worsening a particular kind of disease.
+In that case, the RMA may include a factor expressed as an "inability" to undertake the protective activity. - 40.
 In general, the RMA considers that exposures which can cause a condition may also permanently worsen that condition.
 Some exceptions are cancers and infectious diseases, in which some causes logically only relate to the onset of the condition.
-Information concerning factors which might worsen a condition is often not available, but generally where a risk factor is related to onset, it can be, consistent with the statutory tests, assumed to contribute to the worsening of that condition.
-Again, here the expertise and experience of the RMA is applied in assessing the circumstances relevant to each condition.
+Information concerning factors which might worsen a condition is often not available, but generally where a risk factor is related to onset, it can, consistent with the statutory tests, be assumed to contribute to the worsening of that condition.
+Before any exposure can be included as a worsening factor, it is necessary to be satisfied that the exposure is able to be related to service after the onset of that condition.
+Again, the expertise and experience of the RMA is applied here in assessing the circumstances relevant to each condition.